Joining the digital age – it’s time

 Computers are not everyone’s cup of tea but joining the digital age is the only way to go unless you want to be left behind.

-Not all of us are script kiddies or code junkies or even computer literate; my mother would likely not recognise a computer even if she tripped over one.
+Not all of us are script kiddies or code junkies or even computer literate and some of us would likely not recognise a computer even if we tripped over one.

 Gone are the days when HMRC’s offices were populated by real human beings checking hand written tax returns before transferring figures in to foolscap ledgers.